 Browse approved programs, read student evaluations, and learn about petitioning

-While you are not required to meet with an adviser in the Study Abroad Office, we highly recommend doing so.
+While you are not required to meet with an adviser in the Global Education Office, we highly recommend doing so.
 We have a breadth of experience and knowledge about the variety of programs approved by the college and will work with you to idenfity a program that meets your personal and academic goals, as well as take into account any special needs you may have.
 Appointments are made online.

 Browse the program list for opportunities in the U.S. and abroad!
-Remember that some programs are not pre-approved and you must petition the faculty Committee on International Education for approval.
+Remember that some programs are not pre-approved and you must petition the faculty Committee on Global Education for approval.
 (See below for information on petitioning.)

 The experience of previous students is invaluable.
 Remember that evaluations represent one student's point of view, which could be different from another's (and yours).
 Evaluations are available here.